- 1-888-479-0741

 What are TCP Ports?

-• Destination Port: This port number is usually well-known and predefined for the receiving service or application (e.g., port 80 for HTTP, port 443 for HTTPS).
+- Destination Port: A predefined port number that corresponds to the receiving service or application, such as port 80 for HTTP or port 443 for HTTPS.

-The combination of IP addresses and TCP port numbers ensures that data packets reach the correct application or service on the receiving device, establishing a TCP connection.
+Combining IP addresses and TCP port numbers ensures data reaches the correct application or service, establishing reliable communication between devices.

 Types of TCP Ports